mstykow/cloud-app-factory/README.md

 The present project is a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) written entirely in TypeScript, both frontend and backend.

-To more efficiently manage the dependencies, the project is bootstrapped with `yarn workspaces`.
+To more efficiently manage the dependencies, the project is bootstrapped with [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).
 In the project root you can run the following commands:

 ### `yarn install`